 Among Utah’s “Mighty 5” National Parks, Capitol Reef is often-overlook despite being the second-largest National Park in Utah.
 But Capitol Reef is well worth a stop: we’ve visited many of America’s National Parks this one is a real gem!
-There are plenty of fun things to do in Capitol Reef National Park that you won’t find anywhere else.
+There are plenty of fun things to do in Capitol Reef National Park with kids that you won’t find anywhere else.

 What makes Capitol Reef National Park so unique?
 For starters, it’s defined by a 65 million year old, 100 mile long fold in Earth’s crust called the Waterpocket Fold.

 Unlike some of the other Utah National Parks, Capitol Reef is pleasantly quiet – there’s no park shuttle, no timed entry, no hoard of people.
 Visitation is about half as much as Bryce Canyon and just a quarter as much as Zion National Park.
 You might even drive through Cap Reef without realizing it!

 Where to stay near Capitol Reef National Park